 We use the Black-Scholes pricing model in estimating the fair value of stock options granted to employees, directors and consultants which vest over a specific period of time.
-The stock options we granted during each of the years ended October 31, 2022 and 2021 consisted of awards with 5-year and 10-year terms that vest over 12 to 36 months.
+The stock options we granted during each of the years ended October 31, 2023 and 2022 consisted of awards with 5-year and 10-year terms that vest over 12 to 36 months.

-The following weighted average assumptions were used in estimating the fair value of stock options granted during the years ended October 31, 2022 and 2021:
+The following weighted average assumptions were used in estimating the fair value of stock options granted during the years ended October 31, 2023 and 2022:

-For the Year Ended October 31,
+Fo For the Year Ended October 31,

-2022 2021
+202 23 2022

-Weighted average fair value at grant date Valuation assumptions: \$ 2.18 \$ 2.93
+Weighted average fair value at grant date \$ 3.29 \$ 2.18

+Valuation assumptions:

-Expected life (years) 5.76 5.66
+Expected life (years) 5.47 5.76

-Expected volatility 102.72% 109.02%
+Expected volatility 100.27% 102.72%

-Risk-free interest rate 1.99% 0.69%
+Risk-free interest rate 3.87% 1.99%

 Expected dividend yield 0% 0%

 The expected term of stock options represents the weighted average period the stock options are expected to remain outstanding.
 For employees and directors, we use the simplified method, which is a weighted average of the vesting term and contractual term, to determine expected term.
-The simplified method was adopted since we do not believe that historical experience is representative of future performance because of the impact of the changes in our operations.
-For consultants we use the contract term for expected term.
+The simplified method was adopted since we do not believe that historical experience is representative of future performance because of the impact of the changes in our operations and the change in terms from historical operations.
+For consultants, we use the contract term for expected term.
 Under the Black-Scholes pricing model, we estimated the expected volatility of our shares of common stock based upon the historical volatility of our share price over a period of time equal to the expected term of the options.
 We estimated the risk-free interest rate based on the implied yield available on the applicable grant date of a U.S. Treasury note with a term equal to the expected term of the underlying grants.
 We made the dividend yield assumption based on our history of not paying cash dividends and our expectation not to pay dividends in the future.